Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 NVIDIA Full-Stack Integration

 AEON uses the complete NVIDIA robotics stack: Isaac Sim for simulation, Isaac Lab for RL training, GR00T N1.5 foundation model for post-training, Jetson Orin for onboard inference (upgrading to IGX Thor for functional safety), and Omniverse for digital twin creation.
-Named an NVIDIA GR00T ecosystem partner at GTC 2026 alongside the top humanoid programs globally.
+Named an NVIDIA GR00T ecosystem partner at GTC 2026.

 🔄